 - You can go to fishing spots that you wouldn't otherwise be able to access with a larger boat.

 - Some states don't require you to pay a boat registration fee when you buy a canoe, but it's important to remember that every state has its own set of laws regarding canoe registration.
 Be sure you know which laws apply to your state.

 Once you have given some thought to your preferred types of fishing methods and spots, you can determine if canoe fishing is a good fit for you.
 If you don't have an electric trolling motor on your canoe, you will also need to be comfortable with paddling to and from your fishing spots.

 HOW TO CANOE FISH

 Learning how to canoe fish isn't hard.
 You can even try this type of fishing before you buy a canoe of your own by renting one from a local paddle sports outfitter.
 Just remember, if you are taking a canoe out on the water for the first time, you'll need to know the U.S. Coast Guard boating safety laws as well as any state laws that apply to canoes.
 Follow these suggestions on how to canoe fish if you are a beginner.

 - Check the state fishing regulations or laws, and make sure you have a valid fishing license, and if needed, boating license.

 - Read a list of canoe fishing tips.

-- Make sure your canoe is ready to go by checking to be sure that you have a paddle and all of the required safety equipment on board.
+- Make sure your canoe is ready to go by checking to be sure that you have a paddle and all required safety equipment on board.

 - Review a map or chart of the waterway you intend to fish and plan out your route.
 Opt for calm waters, avoiding areas with strong current.
 On your first trip out, it's a good idea to stay within a reasonable distance from the launch in case you get tired.